Flooding in Informal Communities: Residents’ Response Strategies to Flooding and their Sustainability Implications in Old Fadama, Accra

 ISBN (Print)9783030721954

-Publication statusPublished - Apr 2022
+Publication statusPublished - 1 Jan 2022

 Fingerprint

-Dive into the research topics of 'Flooding in Informal Communities: Residents’ Response Strategies to Flooding and their Sustainability Implications in Old Fadama, Accra'.
+Dive into the research topics of 'Flooding in Informal Communities: Residents’ Response Strategies to Flooding and Their Sustainability Implications in Old Fadama, Accra'.
 Together they form a unique fingerprint.

 Cite this